cinnData/DataSci-Summer/[DS-02] Introduction to Python.md

 Out[3]: 4
 ```

-In Pyhton, when you assign a value to a variable which has already been created, the previous assignment is forgotten.
-So:
+In Pyhton, when you assign a value to a variable which has already been created, the previous assignment is forgotten:

 ```
 In [4]: a = 7 - 2